ertheis/iBeacon-Basics/README.md

 Unlike most i-Products, iBeacon is not a physical device.
 Rather, it is a bluetooth protocol.
 It allows a device to transmit a small amount of information to another device when they are in close proximity (20m max) of each other.
 A good way to look at an iBeacon is as a lighthouse.
 An Observer first needs to know what direction to look in.
 Once an observer can see the light, he/she can determine color of the light and the frequency with which it rotates.
 They can also roughly determine how near/far they are from the source.
 However, with both iBeacons and lighthouses, the source and observer cannot communicate any further without an external technology.
 In the case of the lighthouse, a great candidate is a radio.
 In the case of iBeacons, a great cadidate is PubNub.

 By default, the only information an iBeacon can send to an observer is a set of two numbers (the major and minor numbers).
+An observer can also determine its rough proximity (far = greater than 10m away, near = within a few meters, immediate = within a couple centimeters) to a beacon and act accordingly.
 The driving idea behind a smart iBeacon is that one usually wants a beacon to send an observer more information than this limited set.
 This is accomplished by using the two numbers provided by an iBeacon with PubNub to allow a device to act as the brains of the beacon.
 An observer uses the iBeacon's information to subscribe to a PubNub channel to which the "brain" device is already listening.
 That brain device can detect this subscription and initiate complex communication or trigger almost any sort of event.

 In this tutorial, I will demonstrate how to use an iDevice as both a smart iBeacon emitter and an iBeacon observer using the programming language Swift.
 For this example, we will pretend that we are shopkeepers trying to send daily deals to customers running the store's app.
 The "brain" is an ad server which publishes a deal whenever it detects a new device on the iBeacon's designated channel.
 When an observer device gets close enough to an iBeacon emitter, it uses the beacon's information to subscribe to the iBeacon's channel, receive the brain's ad, then leave the channel.